james-stevens/handshake-ansible/README.md

 The basic paradigm of [ansible](https://docs.ansible.com/projects/ansible/latest/getting_started/introduction.html) is that you run it from a machine, often your desktop, targetting a server, or group of servers, you wish to set up.
-Writing a series of instructions to automate the configuation of a server, is often called "IaC", Infrastructure as Code.
+Writing a series of instructions to automate the configuration of a server, is often called "IaC", Infrastructure as Code.

 The requirements of your server is that it runs an SSH service, you have a login and your login has permission to `sudo` (i.e. is in the group `sudo`).
 You will need to know